 How to connect everything to your Raspberry Pi?

 Well, once you’ve gathered everything, this shouldn’t be a problem.
 Take a good look at the picture below and read the following instructions to connect the desired parts:

 Locate the USB ports on your Pi and connect the standard USB mouse and keyboard to get started.
-Finally, you’ll need to connect your Raspberry Pi to a micro USB power supply using the power adapter.
-As soon as you’ll connect the power supply, your Pi will automatically boot up.
+Insert the flashed SD card into the SD card slot.
+Finally, you’ll need to connect your Raspberry Pi via a USB Type-C cable and to the power supply using the power adapter.
+As soon as you turn on the power supply, your Pi will automatically boot up.